Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 <p>
   For instance method <strong>testingDownloadExperimentInformation</strong>
 </p>
-<pre>CountlyInstance.<strong>testingDownloadExperimentInformation</strong>(completionCallback)<br><br><strong>// Valid values</strong><br>Callback is nullable<br><br><strong>// Logic<br></strong>This function will download experiments from the server.<br>- If temporary device id enabled or request queue is containing temporary id requests or <br>device id is not reachable at the moment function is called, call will be omitted and callback<br>is notified.<br><br>After those checks, SDK will prepare the experiment fetch request.<br>Then it will send the request immediately without adding it to the request queue.<br>- If any error encountered while request sent or retrieved, given callback is notified.<br><br>The function will parse the response and replace all experiments with the fresh downloaded values.</pre>
+<pre>CountlyInstance.<strong>testingDownloadExperimentInformation</strong>(completionCallback: RCVariantCallback)<br><br><strong>// Valid values</strong><br>Callback is nullable<br><br><strong>// Logic<br></strong>This function will download experiments from the server.<br>- If temporary device id enabled or request queue is containing temporary id requests or <br>device id is not reachable at the moment function is called, call will be omitted and callback<br>is notified.<br><br>After those checks, SDK will prepare the experiment fetch request.<br>Then it will send the request immediately without adding it to the request queue.<br>- If any error encountered while request sent or retrieved, given callback is notified.<br><br>The function will parse the response and replace all experiments with the fresh downloaded values.</pre>
 <p>
   For instance method <strong>testingEnrollIntoVariant</strong>
 </p>
-<pre>CountlyInstance.<strong>testingEnrollIntoVariant</strong>(keyName, variantName, completionCallback)<br><br><strong>// Valid values</strong><br>keyName and variantName are not nullable and not empty. <br>completionCallback is nullable.<br>If non valid values are given they are warned and call will be omitted.<br><br><strong>// Logic<br></strong>This function do some checks before enrolling into specified variant<br>- If temporary device id enabled or request queue is containing temporary id requests or <br>device id is not reachable at the moment function is called, call will be omitted and callback<br>is notified.<br><br>After those checks, SDK will prepare the enrolling into variant request.<br>Then it will send the request immediately without adding it to the request queue.<br>- If any error encountered while request sent or retrieved, given callback is notified.<br><br>If the request is successful, the function will trigger downloading remote config values<br>with clearing all remote config values from the storage.
+<pre>CountlyInstance.<strong>testingEnrollIntoVariant</strong>(keyName: String, variantName: String, completionCallback: RCVariantCallback)<br><br><strong>// Valid values</strong><br>keyName and variantName are not nullable and not empty. <br>completionCallback is nullable.<br>If non valid values are given they are warned and call will be omitted.<br><br><strong>// Logic<br></strong>This function do some checks before enrolling into specified variant<br>- If temporary device id enabled or request queue is containing temporary id requests or <br>device id is not reachable at the moment function is called, call will be omitted and callback<br>is notified.<br><br>After those checks, SDK will prepare the enrolling into variant request.<br>Then it will send the request immediately without adding it to the request queue.<br>- If any error encountered while request sent or retrieved, given callback is notified.<br><br>If the request is successful, the function will trigger downloading remote config values<br>with clearing all remote config values from the storage.
 And the callback is notified with<br>a Success.</pre>
 <h4 id="h_01JCDT069M3VGXFQTBBR9XDPR0">Networking and Params</h4>
 <p>
   If the configuration <strong>enrollABonRCDownload</strong> is called the SDK